Room Use & Cleaning Guidelines

 Phase 4: In-Person Sunday Worship

-In this phase, we will reintegrate a two-service Sunday morning worship schedule along with an online service for those who feel more comfortable worshiping from home.
+In this phase, we will once again re-gather for Sunday morning worship along with an online service for those who feel more comfortable worshiping from home.

-- We will not have our coffee & donut fellowship passing time in the gym.
+- We will not have our coffee & donut fellowship time in the gym.

 - Our practice of Communion will be modified to promote the health of our community.

-- For those who wish to wear masks, we will still provide complimentary masks at the entrance.
+- Masks will be required to be worn.
+We will provide complimentary masks at the entrance.

 - Our greeters and hospitality team will not initiate physical greetings such as handshakes, hugs, etc. They are not intending to be unfriendly or cold, but to reduce the possibility of transmission.
 All in the community are encouraged to consider alternate greetings in large gatherings besides handshakes.